erikwez/lanyon/_posts/2015-09-10-create-el-capitan-usb-drive-installer.md

 3. Open the Terminal (/Applications/Utilities/Terminal) and enter:

 {% highlight bash %}
-sudo /Applications/Install\ OS\ X\ El\ Capitan\ GM\ Candidate.app/Contents/Resources/createinstallmedia --volume /Volumes/Untitled --applicationpath /Applications/Install\ OS\ X\ El\ Capitan\ GM\ Candidate.app --nointeraction
+sudo /Applications/Install\ OS\ X\ El\ Capitan.app/Contents/Resources/createinstallmedia --volume /Volumes/Untitled/ --applicationpath /Applications/Install\ OS\ X\ El\ Capitan.app --nointeraction
 {% endhighlight %}

+<div class="message">Update 2015-11-12: Command corrected for the final release of El Capitan</div>

 Type in your administrative password, and wait 15-20 minutes for the process to finish.
 Hold down ⌥ during startup to boot from the newly created USB installer.

-The command is for the El Capitan GM (Golden Master), so you probably need to correct the "El Capitan Install App"-name.
-Remember [tab completion][3].
+<del>The command is for the El Capitan GM (Golden Master), so you probably need to correct the "El Capitan Install App"-name.</del> Remember [tab completion][3].
 Start typing the path `/Appl`and press ⇥.
 Terminal will expand this to `/Applications/`.
-Continue with `Inst`and press ⇥ to expand this to the full name of the installer.
-In my case `Install\ OS\ X\ El\ Capitan\ GM\ Candidate.app/`.
-The backslashes escapes the spaces in the file name.
+Continue with `Inst`and press ⇥ to expand this to the full name of the installer. <del>In my case `Install\ OS\ X\ El\ Capitan\ GM\ Candidate.app/`.</del> The backslashes escapes the spaces in the file name.
 Continue this process all the way down to `createinstallmedia`.

 ### Homebrew and /usr/local